rkp678/Project_1_Group_3/README.md

 #

+## Brief Background of NFTs (Narrative Section):
+- What are NFTs?
+- Examples of Recently Sold NFTs
+- Minting and Purchasing an NFT
+- The Rise of NFTs

+#

-##  Draft Research Questions:
+##  Data and Research Questions:
-### Get ideas down and refine these to be more achievable.
-Break apart into exploration and cleanup phase, then analysis phase.
+### Original ideas were refinded to be more achieveable based on the data obtained from OpenSea.
+Data was broken apart into exploration and cleanup phase, then more analysis phases.
-1. What are NFTs? (narrative section)
-2. What are the sales trends in NFTs the past four years?
-(Use this question to determine if NFTs are a good investment, use line chart)
-2. Sales trends for top 20 projects (use line chart).
-3. What chain are NFTs on and what is the volume on each?
-(Use bar chart)
+1. NFT Bid Trends (Rachel)
+2. Number of NFT Sales Per Day (Jinhyeong)
+1. Volume of Sales Per Day (TBD)
+2. Top 10 Bids (Sam)
+1. Total Buyers/Sellers (Andrew)

+Other Ideas:

+1. Market Cap of Top 5 NFT Projects
+2. Ethereum Price Forecasting
 1. What are the value trends in Ethereum?
-(NFTs are purchased with ETH so it is important to track this - use line chart)
-2. What is the market cap of top five NFTs? (bar chart)
-1. Determine liquidity of this type of NFT - how often have they been traded?
-How liquid are they?
-(Use this question to determine the saleability of the asset)
+2. Determine liquidity and transaction rates?
 2. Who are the most profitable NFT artists?
-(Use to determine the most profitable artists to invest in)
 1. What are the most valuable pieces?